YoussefAmin2312/Bookstore-Flutter-Project/README.md

  Bookstore App
-This is a Flutter-based Bookstore Application that allows users to browse, search, and purchase books in multiple categories.
+This is a Flutter-based Bookstore Application that allows to search, and purchase books in multiple categories.
 The app features a well-designed UI with horizontally scrollable book sections, a wishlist, a shopping cart, and Firebase Authentication for secure login and signup.

  Features
 Home Page: Displays books in categorized sections (Best Arabic Books, Best English Books, and Highly Rated Books ).